majdalsado/majdalsado.github.io/all_collections/_posts/2023-05-01-3-ways-i-used-ai-to-build-non-ai.md

 ## Lessons Learned
 - Copilot's ability to take your codebase into context and suggest project-specific code is incredible.
 - It works well ~80% of the time
-- It's best used for monotonous tasks like writing boilerplate code, but falls apart for debugging or refactoring.
+- It's best used for monotonous tasks like writing boilerplate code but falls apart for debugging or refactoring.

 # #2 👩🏻‍💻 ChatGPT, the trusted consultant
-You know ChatGPT, OpenAI's chat-interface to it's gpt-3.5 model.
+You know ChatGPT, OpenAI's chat interface to its gpt-3.5 model.
 It's the one that's been making the rounds everywhere.

 ## How I used it
 ChatGPT was a valuable tool that helped me build colive values.
 It served as my consultant in everything from: